Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Newtonian Limit

 It is straightforward to see that the angular integral of motion \eqref{LRLangle} reduces to the quantity

 and that the two temporal integrals of motion \eqref{LRLtime} and \eqref{LRLtau} both reduce to the quantity

 To proceed with evaluating these quantities, introduce the reciprocal radial variable

-which is analogous to the variable used in \cite{Cha} for classifying orbits in Schwarzschild spacetime.
+which is the same as the variable used in \cite{Cha} for classifying orbits in Schwarzschild spacetime.
 Note that $u$ lacks a factor of $2$ compared with the notation in section~\ref{sec:evaluate}, which will help to simplify the subsequent equations here.
 Hereafter, an overbar will denote a quantity or a variable divided by $M$.
 Then the Newtonian integrals of motion \eqref{newtonianTheta} and \eqref{newtonianT} are given by

 where

 Moreover, the Newtonian turning point equation \eqref{newtonian-tp-eqn} corresponds to $Q(u)=0$ for $u=u_*>0$, namely